Subhchoudhry/git-hindi/readme.md

 ## Install

-this is some installation instructions
+this is some installation instructions changed by ne